 The Viva has been built around Vauxhall's latest 1.0-litre three-cylinder petrol engine.
-In this guise, it makes 75PS worth of power (or 75PS in Easytronic auto form), which is probably about adequate for a citycar.
+In this guise, it makes 73PS worth of power (or 75PS in Easytronic auto form), which is probably about adequate for a citycar.
 More engines may be announced in time, but the powerplant requirements for a small city scoot like this are usually quite simple.
 Models of this sort don't cover enough miles for a diesel engine to be worth fitting and lighter is better if you want the sort of jinky manoeuvrability delivered by the best urban runabouts.

-Vauxhall's previous citycar offering, the Agila, was a model that never really got the credit it deserved, but the Viva looks set to do better.
+Vauxhall's previous citycar offering, the Agila, was a model that never really got the credit it deserved, but the Viva has performed much better.
 The styling is neat and assured, with none of the overtly cutesy flourishes that make certain small cars very gender specific.
-The Viva could well appeal to lads as well as lasses, with its purposeful front end, signature Z-slash that runs through the door handles in the side swage line, plus some neat alloy wheel designs.
+The Viva could well appeal to lads as well as lasses, with its purposeful front end and signature Z-slash that runs through the door handles in the side swage line, plus there are some neat alloy wheel designs.
 It's available in ten exterior paint colours with a variety of 14- to 16-inch wheel choices.
 Designed by Mark Adams' team in Europe, the Viva is built at GM Korea's plant in Changwon and is a sister car to the new generation Chevrolet Spark model that Britain doesn't get.
 At the top of the range, there's an SUV-style Viva Rocks variant with raised ride height and bespoke bumpers.

 The interior looks well built and maturity is again a dominating theme.
 There's a signal lack of over-design, with a simple but classy two-dial instrument cluster, plenty of headroom, a chunky steering wheel and clearly legible minor controls.
 If you'd prefer something a bit more outre and personalised, then it's simple to step up to the brand's trendier ADAM model, though you'd need a bigger budget to do that.
 At 3,700mm long, the Viva is marginally longer than a Fiat 500 but has space for five inside (just!) due to a wheelbase that's fully 100mm longer than that of a Peugeot 108.

-There's only only a single five-door bodystyle and a single 1.0-litre 75PS petrol engine on offer with drive via a manual gearbox.
-Prices start at around £8,500, ranging up to around £10,000 - competitive figures for the citycar segment.
+There's only only a single five-door bodystyle and a single 1.0-litre petrol engine on offer.
+Prices start at around £10,000, ranging up to around £12,000 - competitive figures for the citycar segment.
 Still, at least there's a reasonable choice of trim.
 The VIVA range consists of two main spec levels: SE, and SL which is a trim name carried over from the original Vauxhall Viva.
-There are Air Con and ecoFLEX versions of the SE trim, giving customers a choice of four decently-specified models (SE, SE Air Con, SE ecoFLEX and SL).
+The SL can be had with Easytronic auto transmission.
+At the top of the range, there's a Viva Rocks model with SUV-like styling aimed at younger buyers.

-Both VIVA trim levels feature a tyre pressure monitoring system, city mode steering, lane departure warning, cruise control with speed limiter and front fog lights with cornering function.
+All VIVA trim levels feature a tyre pressure monitoring system, city mode steering, cruise control with speed limiter and front fog lights with cornering function.
 Safety items include ESP with traction control, cornering brake control, emergency brake assist, straight line stability control and hill start assist.
 All VIVA models also feature six airbags, AM/FM radio with aux-in and steering wheel controls, electric front windows, electric/heated mirrors and remote central door locking.

-The green-minded VIVA SE ecoFLEX variant goes further, offering buyers a front lip spoiler, an extended rear spoiler with LED brake light and ultra-low rolling resistance tyres.
 At the top of the range, SL trim features electronic climate control, Morocanna seat trim, leather steering wheel and 15-inch alloy wheels.
 Other highlights include six speakers, USB audio connection, Bluetooth music streaming and mobile phone portal.
-Options available include a Winter Pack (heated seats and steering wheel), rear parking sensors and an electric glass sliding sunroof.
+Options available include a Winter Pack (heated seats and steering wheel) and rear parking sensors.

 The Vauxhall Viva is clearly taking the softly-softly approach to sales.
 It's relying on buyers to appreciate its common sense and its no nonsense approach to things.
 And it's hoping they'll value its maturity and quality over styling gimmicks and marketing stunts.
 Okay, so the Viva badge unashamedly plunders a bit of retro appeal, but Vauxhall needs this car to be noticed.